My path - walking through the fog at 60

 Learning to stay in the fog

-That dream didn’t give me answers.
-It only opened questions I had avoided for years.
+This dream didn’t give me answers.
+It opened the questions I had long suppressed.
 I finally saw how much of my life had been built on proving and performing.
-But something in me was done pushing.
+Something inside me was done pushing.
 It wanted to listen.

 So I slowed down.
 I started noticing what still felt true – and what had quietly stopped feeling like me.
 Most days it felt exactly like walking through thick fog – uncertain, sometimes scary, but undeniably alive.